KushagraPathak03/Bank-Client-Subscription/README.md

 This project is part of my **Data Science Internship**.
 In this project the **Bank Marketing Dataset** is used to predict whether a customer will subscribe to a bank product/service (Yes/No) based on their demographic and behavioral data.
-Implemented a **Decision Tree Classifier** to analyze customer attributes such as age, job, marital status, balance, housing loan, previous campaign outcomes, and more
+Implemented a **Decision Tree Classifier** to analyze customer attributes such as age, job, marital status, balance, housing loan, previous campaign outcomes, and more.

 ---